Introduction to SysML v2

-By Célina Simon | 7/02/2025 | Reading time: 18 min
+By Célina Simon | 7/02/2025 | Reading time: 22 min

 TABLE OF CONTENTS

-2. From SysML v1 to SysML v2
+2. From SysML v1 to SysML v2: What Are the Foundational Differences?

-5. SysML v2 and the Digital Thread
+SysML v2 and the Strengthening of a Digital Thread Architecture

-6. SodiusWillert and SysML v2
+SodiusWillert and SysML v2

-Indeed, SysML v2 stands as the new generation of the Systems Modeling Language which has been designed to support and extend the adoption of MBSE's practices.
+Indeed, SysML v2 stands as the new generation of the Systems Modeling Language, which has been designed to support and extend the adoption of MBSE's practices.
 SysML v2 also seeks to address the numerous challenges raised by increasingly complex systems and technological shifts by providing, among other things, enhanced modeling assistance to systems engineers.

 SysML v2 leans on the foundations of the original version of SysML while improving and reshaping the concepts of the notational language and syntax.
 Within this new version, SysML incorporates graphical and textual notations to add more precision and expressiveness to models.
 Regarding the syntax, it brings major improvements in variations, quantities, and units.